RealPeha/terminal-bot/README.md

-# Manage your VPS via telegram bot
+# Manage your VPS via Telegram bot

-Install this bot on your VPS and get access to the console in the Telegram bot
+Install this bot on your VPS and get access to the server console in the Telegram bot